astral4/ai2fumo/README.md

 Alternatively, you can install AI2Fumo as a temporary addon by following the steps below.
 You will have to reinstall the extension every time Firefox restarts.

 1. Download this project (either as ZIP or via `git clone`).
-2. Zip the `src/` directory/folder.
-(Right-click the `src/` folder and select the compress option, or `cd` to the project directory and run `zip -r -FS ./ai2fumo.zip src/`.)
-3. Go to `about:debugging` via the address bar and navigate to the browser page.
+2. Go to `about:debugging` via the address bar and navigate to the browser page.
-4. Within the "Temporary Extensions" section, click "Load Temporary Add-on..."
+3. Within the "Temporary Extensions" section, click "Load Temporary Add-on..."
 Firefox will prompt you for a specific file.
-Select the ZIP file that you created in step 2.
+Select the `manifest.json` file in the `src/` directory.

 ## Install on other browsers